-[20:15] The Hour is surely coming; I will keep it almost hidden that each soul will be paid with what is strived.
+[20:15] The Hour is surely coming; I will keep it almost hidden that each soul will be paid with what is striven.

-[3:185] Every soul will taste death, and you will be paid your exact compensation on the day of resurrection.
-Then whoever is protected from the Fire and admitted into Paradise, then he has indeed succeeded.
-The life of the world is not but the enjoyment of worthlessness.
+[3:185] Every person has had taste of the death, and you will only be paid in full your reward on a Day of the Resurrection.
+Then whoever has been drawn away from the Fire and has been admitted to Paradise, then certainly, he has succeeded.
+And the life of the world is not but an enjoyment of the delusion.

 [56:47] And they used to say: “When we die and become dust and bones, will we be resurrected?”

-[16:111] The day will come when every soul will serve as its own advocate, and every soul will be paid fully for whatever it had done, without the least injustice.
+[16:111] A day will come every soul will plead for itself, and every soul will be paid in full for what it had done and they will not be wronged.

 [21:47] We will establish the scales of justice on the Day of Resurrection.
 No soul will suffer the least injustice.
 Even the equivalent of a mustard seed will be accounted for.
 We are the most efficient reckoners.

-[40:17] On that day, every soul will be requited for whatever it had earned.
-There will be no injustice on that day.
-God is most efficient in reckoning.
+[40:17] Today, every soul will be recompensed for whatever it has earned.
+There will be no injustice today.
+Indeed, God is swift in the reckoning.